Furniture Painting Classes for Maryland, Virginia, and D.C.!

 Email me at (serena at thriftdiving dot com) with any questions you have regarding class and I’ll be more than happy to answer!

-Serena Appiah is blogger/owner of Thrift Diving, a blog about turning other people’s cast offs into beautiful pieces of furniture and goods for the home.
+Serena Appiah is blogger/owner of Thrift Diving, a blog about turning other people’s cast-offs into beautiful pieces of furniture and goods for the home.
 She makes life more affordable for her family with lots of do-it-yourself (DIY), crafting, and home improvement.
-She’s been making over old furniture since 2012 and chronicle’s the transformation of her 1973 home with furniture makeovers and home improvement.
-She’s a mom to 3 beautiful boys, ages 11, 7 and 5 years old.
+She’s been making over old furniture since 2012 and chronicles the transformation of her 1973 home with furniture makeovers and home improvement.
+She’s a mom of 3 beautiful boys, ages 12, 9 and 7 years old.
 She’s married and lives in Silver Spring with her family.